zoe-1/usergt/guides/lifecycleBigPicture.md

 ![LifeCycleDiagram](../assets/images/lifecycleDiagram.png)

+The six general pre-defined steps do not operate in a vacuum.
+They respond to how you configure the server, connections, and routes.
-[hapi lifecycle documentation](https://hapijs.com/api#request-lifecycle) shows there are fifteen pre-defined steps in the lifecycle.
+[hapi lifecycle documentation](https://hapijs.com/api#request-lifecycle) gives more details and describes fifteen pre-defined steps.
-Those steps can be grouped into six general steps which the previous diagram does.
-To give another perspective, the below diagram shows details for all fifteen steps and the six general steps.
+The below diagram shows all fifteen pre-defined steps, the six general pre-defined steps, and the six optional extension points.

 ### Lifecycle Details Diagram
 ![LifeCycleDetails](../assets/images/lifecycleDetailsDiagram.png)